greenonline/YACCAdventure/README.md

  - "give Gandalf 10"
    - 10 what?
 You currently don't, or can't, specify gold pieces, silver pieces or what-have-you.
+   - As of v.23/v.24, you can now enter "give Gandalf 10 gold coins"
  - 'pick gold up"
    - You can not split the infinitive, yet.
  - "give key to Gandlaf"